iniyanijoseph/DuckieAndTheSearchForTheGoldenGoose/main.typ

 ==
 They made a relation of each person and times

-To find if each person had gone behind.
+To find when each person had gone behind.

 ==
-Each person could only have been once been outed
+Each person could only have once been outed

-So there is only one pair (player, time) per player who pouts
+So there is only one pair (player, time) per player who pouted

 ==
 Because at the end, every player was outed